At age 28, my wife Brittany and I were sitting at the dinner table and decided we were sick and tired of living in debt.

 We knew our debt was holding us back from living a life of freedom and committed to attacking and destroying it with everything we had.

-June 2018 we started our debt-free journey and by December 2018 right before Christmas, we became debt-free.
+In June 2018, we started our debt-free journey, and by December 2018, right before Christmas, we became debt-free.

 The very first thing we did was get out a pen and paper to start to organize our entire financial picture.

-We needed to visually see where we were at and come up with a plan to start to pay off our debt.
+We needed to visually see where we were at and come up with a plan to start to pay off our debt and knock out all our personal loans.

 By simply organizing our finances visually and seeing the big picture we were able to see how we could attack our debt and become debt-free.